4 Simple Steps To Boost Ecommerce Product Discovery8 min readReading Time: 6 minutes

-Consistent and robust product data that powers automatic keyword substitution enables retailers to show relevant search results for a query that has no perfect match.
+Consistent and robust product data that powers automatic keyword substitution enables retailers to show relevant personalized search results for a query that has no perfect match.
 This helps rule out room for error where a website cannot return results because the shopper made a typo in their search query.

 Quality product data can also enable retailers to recommend similar or partial matches to the product searched, helping reduce drop-offs from zero search results.
 That is available, for example, if a shopper is searching for a ‘tangerine dress’ and the search yields no results, the results can still return suggestions for other orange dresses or other dresses if orange items aren’t available in the catalog.
 This way, retailers can avoid displaying error messages or null pages, a popular abandonment point in the shopper journey.

 4. Use AI-Generated Tags For Insights On Trends In Sales Data For Better Stocking And Purchase Decisions